flyteorg/flytesnacks/cookbook/docs/contribute.rst

 Update CI Workflows
 ===================

-To make sure your example is tested in CI/CD:

-- Add the name and path to ``.github/workflows/ghcr_push.yml`` if you're adding an integration or a tutorial.
+To make sure your example is tested in CI/CD, add the name and path to ``.github/workflows/ghcr_push.yml`` if you're adding an integration or a tutorial.
-- Add an entry to ``cookbook/flyte_tests_manifest.json`` if you're adding an integration or a tutorial.

 QA your Changes
 ===============